 WGSU Course Rep Conference 2018

 On Tuesday 30th January 2018, WGSU held its first ever Course Rep Conference in the Students’ Lounge.
-The event was attended by 32 course reps and the day proved to be a big success!
+The event was attended by over 40 course reps and the day proved to be a big success!
 Conference kicked off with opening remarks from WGSU President Travis Davies who thanked the reps for their dedication to the role and identified positive changes that happened in the first semester as a result of course reps working in partnership with WGU.

 Vice President Angus Hamill – Stewart then took to the floor to discuss the importance of using the mechanisms to feedback such as the online tool Tell Glyn and the signposting tool Ask Glyn.
 He reminded students of how to utilise Tell Glyn to its full potential and encourage those who were unsure of how to use it to contact Representation and Democracy Co-ordinator, Marc Caldecott.